gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v4.0.1.0 2013/07/19 Benchmarking now reports time per single test and percentage difference from expected. v4.0.0.0 2013/07/19 Added benchmarking program to test the performance (both size and speed) of the fixed point library. v3.4.8.0 2013/07/17 Added unit tests for the size of both the Fp32 and Fp64 objects.
+v5.0.0.0 2013/07/22 Added new fixed point class which also stores Q (Fp32Q).
+Slower, but more powerful than the template-based approach used for Fp32 and Fp64 (being able to do casts to other data types is the major improvement).
+Currently only limited operator support for this library (double cast is supported).
+Added unit test for double cast on Fp32Q library. v4.0.1.0 2013/07/19 Benchmarking now reports time per single test and percentage difference from expected. v4.0.0.0 2013/07/19 Added benchmarking program to test the performance (both size and speed) of the fixed point library. v3.4.8.0 2013/07/17 Added unit tests for the size of both the Fp32 and Fp64 objects.